Testy911cody/house-games/docs/development/SUPABASE_SETUP.md

 ## Step 6: Verify It Works

 1. Deploy your site (or restart dev server)
-2. Create a group on one device
+2. Create a team on one device
-3. Open the groups page on another device
+3. Open the teams page on another device
 4. Click **"REFRESH"**
-5. The group should appear! 🎉
+5. The team should appear! 🎉

 ---

 ## Troubleshooting

-### Groups not showing?
+### Teams not showing?

 1. **Check environment variables** are set correctly
-2. **Check Supabase dashboard** → Table Editor → `groups` table
+2. **Check Supabase dashboard** → Table Editor → `teams` table
-   - You should see groups appearing there
+   - You should see teams appearing there
 3. **Check browser console** for errors
 4. **Verify API keys** are correct (no extra spaces)